 (4) Wipe Out Income Taxes that are more than 3 years old and that were filed more than 2 years ago.
 Chapter 7, believe it or not, can often help you wipe out certain income tax bills owed to either the IRS, or to the State of New Jersey.
 We need to specifically review each situation before we can advise our clients whether or not their income taxes can legally be wiped out in a chapter 7.

 If you owe money to Uncle Sam let us know, and we'll see if there is a way to get those debts wiped out in Chapter 7.

 (5) Wipe Out personal unsecured loans and Pay Day loans .
 If you have an unsecured loan from a place such as a credit union, One Main Financial, Mariner, Prosper, Avant or other similar loans, you can usually wipe them out in Chapter 7.

-(6) Wipe Out Surcharges on your driver’s license, and get your license back.
+(6) Wipe Out Surcharges on your driver's license, and get your license back.
 New Jersey Motor Vehicle surcharges can usually be discharged in Chapter 7.
-Many people do not have a legal driver’s license simply because they cannot afford to pay their surcharges.
-By filing Chapter 7, you can get your license back, provided that failure to pay surcharges is the only reason keeping you from getting your license.
+Many people don't have a legal driver's license simply because they can't afford to pay their surcharges.
+By filing Chapter 7, you can become eligible to get your license back, provided that failure to pay surcharges is the only reason keeping you from getting your license.

 You might even be lucky enough to get your license back on the very same day that you file your case.